maximtop/test-css-injection/readme.md

 # Test Script Order
-Simple page with script in the head.
+Simple page with scripts in the head
 Created to check if AdGuard can execute scripts before page scripts

 ## Page address